-131. As a result of the Data Breach, Plaintiff Rikki McDaniel has already expended over 100 hours of her time and has suffered loss of productivity from

-11 taking time to address and attempt to ameliorate, mitigate, and address the future consequences of the Data Breach.
-This includes: (i) investigating the Data Breach; (ii) investigating how best to ensure that she is protected from identity theft; and (iii) reviewing her account statements, credit reports, and/or other information.

-132. Plaintiff Rikki McDaniel places significant value in the security of her Private Information and does not readily disclose it.
-Plaintiff Rikki McDaniel has never knowingly transmitted unencrypted Private Information over the internet or any other unsecured source.

-133. Plaintiff Rikki McDaniel has been and will continue to be at a heightened and substantial risk of future identity theft and its attendant damages for years to come.
+- 130. As a result of the Data Breach, Plaintiff Rikki McDaniel has already expended over 100 hours of her time and has suffered loss of productivity from taking time to address and attempt to ameliorate, mitigate, and address the future consequences of the Data Breach.
+This includes: (i) investigating the Data Breach; (ii) investigating how best to ensure that she is protected from identity theft; and (iii) reviewing her account statements, credit reports, and/or other information. - 131.
+Plaintiff Rikki McDaniel places significant value in the security of her Private Information and does not readily disclose it.
+Plaintiff Rikki McDaniel has never knowingly transmitted unencrypted Private Information over the internet or any other unsecured source. - 132.
+Plaintiff Rikki McDaniel has been and will continue to be at a heightened and substantial risk of future identity theft and its attendant damages for years to come.
 Such a risk is certainly real and impending, and is not speculative, given the highly sensitive nature of the Private Information compromised by the Data Breach.
-Indeed, Defendants acknowledged the present and increased risk of future harm Plaintiff Rikki McDaniel, and the Class now face by offering temporary, non-automatic credit monitoring services to Plaintiff Rikki McDaniel and the Class.

-134. Knowing that thieves intentionally targeted and stole her Private Information, including her Social Security number, and knowing that her Private Information is in the hands of cybercriminals has caused Plaintiff Rikki McDaniel great anxiety beyond mere worry.
-Specifically, Plaintiff Rikki McDaniel has lost hours of sleep, is in a constant state of stress, is very frustrated, and is in a state of persistent worry now that her Private Information has been stolen.
+Indeed, Defendant acknowledged the present and increased risk of future harm Plaintiff Rikki McDaniel, and the Class now face by offering temporary, non-automatic credit monitoring services to Plaintiff Rikki McDaniel and the Class. - 133.
+Knowing that thieves intentionally targeted and stole her Private Information, including her Social Security number, and knowing that her Private Information is in the hands of cybercriminals has caused Plaintiff Rikki McDaniel great anxiety beyond mere worry.
+Specifically, Plaintiff Rikki McDaniel has lost

-135. Plaintiff Rikki McDaniel has a continuing interest in ensuring that her Private Information, which, upon information and belief, remains in the possession of Defendants, is protected, and safeguarded from future data breaches.
-Absent Court intervention, Plaintiff Rikki McDaniels' and the Class's Private Information will be wholly unprotected and at-risk of future data breaches.

-136. Plaintiff Rikki McDaniel has suffered injuries directly and proximately caused by the Data Breach, including: (i) theft of her valuable Private Information; (ii) the imminent and certain impending injury flowing from anticipated fraud and identity theft posed by her Private Information being placed in the hands of cybercriminals; (iii) damages to and diminution in value of her Private Information that was entrusted to Defendants with the understanding that Defendants would safeguard this information against disclosure; (iv) loss of the benefit of the bargain with Defendants to provide adequate and reasonable data security-i.e., the difference in value between what Plaintiff Rikki McDaniel should have received from Defendants and Defendants' defective and deficient performance of that obligation by failing to provide reasonable and adequate data security and failing to protect her Private Information; and (v) continued risk to her Private Information, which remains in the possession of Defendants and which is subject to further breaches so long as Defendants fails to undertake appropriate and adequate measures to protect the Private Information that was entrusted to Defendants.
+- 134. Plaintiff Rikki McDaniel has a continuing interest in ensuring that her Private Information, which, upon information and belief, remains in the possession of Defendant, is protected, and safeguarded from future data breaches.
+Absent Court intervention, Plaintiff Rikki McDaniels' and the Class's Private Information will be wholly unprotected and at-risk of future data breaches. - 135.
+Plaintiff Rikki McDaniel has suffered injuries directly and proximately caused by the Data Breach, including: (i) theft of her valuable Private Information; (ii) the imminent and certain impending injury flowing from anticipated fraud and identity theft posed by her Private Information being placed in the hands of cybercriminals; (iii) damages to and diminution in value of her Private Information that was entrusted to Defendant with the understanding that Defendant would safeguard this information against disclosure; (iv) loss of the benefit of the bargain with Defendant to provide adequate and reasonable data security-i.e., the difference in value between what Plaintiff Rikki McDaniel should have received from Defendant and Defendant's defective and deficient performance of that obligation by failing to provide reasonable and adequate data security and failing to protect her Private Information; and (v) continued risk to her Private Information, which remains in the possession of Defendant and which is subject to further breaches so long as Defendant fails to undertake appropriate and adequate measures to protect the Private Information that was entrusted to Defendant.